A Complete Heart Attack Guide: Heart Attack Symptoms, Causes, Treatment, Cost

 What Is The Heart Attack Treatment Cost?

-According to an estimation presented by the leading health agencies, diseases like cardiovascular and cancer may cost any Indian around $6.2 trillion during 2012-2030.
-In a private hospital in India, the patient might be charged with Rs 1.75 lac to 4.25 lac.
+According to an estimation presented by the leading health agencies, diseases like cardiovascular and treatment of cancer may cost any Indian around $6.2 trillion during 2012-2030.
+In a private hospital in India, the patient might be charged Rs 1.75 lac to 4.25 lac.
+It depends upon the type of procedure, medication, and after-care suggested to the patient by the cardiologist.

 Food To Induce Quick Heart Attack Recovery

-A patient who wishes to recover quickly after a severe heart attack can add these foods to their diet.
+A patient who wishes to recover quickly after a severe heart attack (myocardial infarction) can add these foods to their diet.
 These supplements prevent heart muscles from any further damage and make a speedy recovery.

 • lots of fruits and vegetables